suki-workshop/suki-workshop.github.io/cfp.md

 **Shared Task Track.** We plan to host two shared tasks: UnifiedSKG and FinQA.
 Please check the [shared task](https://suki-workshop.github.io/shared_task) page for more information.
 We accept system descriptions of our shared tasks as non-archival workshop submissions.

-## Important Dates for Research Track
+## Important Dates for the Research Track
 <!-- - <s>**August 14, 2020**:              Submission deadline</s> -->
 <!-- - **August 21, 2020**:              Submission deadline extended! -->
 <!-- - **September 15, 2020**:           Retraction of workshop papers accepted for EMNLP (main conference) -->